larsnaesbye/tempus/README.md

-# astrotime
+# Tempus
-AstroTime is a  project for Distro Astro (http://www.distroastro.org) to replace and surpass the old and WINE-emulated shareware Astronomy Clock 2
+- a project for Distro Astro (http://www.distroastro.org) to provide some better timekeeping for astronomers

-Eventually, I'll come up with a better name.
-But first...CODE!